apoorvmaurya/WorkStation-Virtual-Assistant-/README.md

 # Virtual Assistant
 This is a simple virtual assistant that can be used to perform a variety of tasks, such as: <br>
 - Opening websites
+- Wikipedia Things
 - Searching the web
 - Telling jokes
 - Getting the date and time
 - Opening applications

-To use the virtual assistant, simply type in your request and press Enter.
-The virtual assistant will then try to fulfill your request.<br>
+To use the virtual assistant, simply say your request, the virtual assistant will then try to fulfill your request.<br>
-For example, you could type in:
+For example, you could say:
+- "Wikipedia Theory of Relativity"
 - "Open Google"
 - "Search for 'cats'"
 - "Tell me a joke"